 The Blue Screen Death error of Windows 10 is commonly known as Whea Uncorrectable Error Windows 10.
 It’s pretty common to encounter the one in the middle of your important job.
-You may suddenly find your PC is hanged and it’s showing a blue screen only.
-But no more worries, as here we have the perfect solution for your dead PC.
+You may suddenly find your PC is hanged and it’s showing a blue screen.
+But do not despair, as here we have the perfect solution for your error.
 The fixes perfectly fit in the frame of this issue.
 Go through to know more and try them.

 Symptoms Of Whea Uncorrectable Error Windows 10

-Let’s know the symptoms of this issue firstly.
+Let’s know the symptoms of this issue first.
 Before proceeding towards the causes and fixes you must know the symptoms to identify the error 0x0000124 which is commonly known as Whea Uncorrectable Error Windows 10.
-Here are the symptoms,
+Here are the symptoms:

 - CPU voltage is too low

 - Driver compatibility issues- especially occur in Windows 10 systems